ExplicITConsulting/set-outlooksignatures.com/searchtest.md

                 searchResultsContainer.innerHTML = '<p>Results will appear here.</p>';
                 return;
             }

+            // --- START ADDITION FOR OPTION 2 ---
+            // Explicitly check if the query is a non-empty string.
+            // This defends against potential edge cases where 'query' might not be a string
+            // or an empty string might somehow slip through due to timing/debounce. if (typeof query !== 'string' || query.length === 0) {
+                console.warn("Invalid search query received (not a non-empty string):", query);
+                searchResultsContainer.innerHTML = '<p>Please enter a valid search term.</p>';
+                return;
+            }
+            // --- END ADDITION FOR OPTION 2 ---

             // Perform the search with advanced options const rawResults = index.search(query, {